c3lang/c3docs-old/docs/specification.md

 ### Subarray types

-The subarray consist of a pointer, followed by a usize length, having the alignment of pointers.
+The subarray consist of a pointer, followed by a usz length, having the alignment of pointers.

 ### Pointer types
 ### Struct types